 Requiring a higher deposit on a riskier applicant makes sense, and has saved our Clients money many, many times.

 If everyone is on board with both the move-in date and Security Deposit, the Leasing Coordinator will send the Lease out for signature.

 In order to be able to schedule a move-in time, all applicants must complete the following:

-Pay the security deposit within 24 hours of lease signing
+- Pay the security deposit in full within 24 hours of lease signing

 Once these items have been completed, the Leasing Coordinator will contact the Tenant to schedule the move-in time.

 The Tenant is also required to pay first month’s rent at least 72 hours prior to move-in.

 Just as we have to ensure the Tenant is ready for move-in, we have to ensure the property is ready for move-in as well.

 Once the lease has been signed and the Security Deposit has been paid, the Leasing Coordinator will have a Property Manager visit the home within 5 business days to conduct a move in 2walk-thru.